ycui7/ChiMS/README.md

 ChiMS is an open-source data acquisition and control software program written within LabVIEW for high speed imaging and depth profiling mass spectrometers.
 ChiMS can also transfer large datasets from a digitizer to computer memory at high repetition rate, saves data to hard disk at high throughput, and performs high speed data processing.
 The data acquisition mode generally simulates a digital oscilloscope, but with peripheral devices integrated for control as well as advanced data sorting and processing capabilities.
 Customized user-designed experiments can be easily written based via several included templates.
 ChiMS is additionally well suited to non-laser based MS imaging and various other experiments in laser physics, physical chemistry, and surface science.

-More details description refers to: Review of Scientific Instrument paper.
+More details description availabe in our Review of Scientific Inatrument paper at  http://scitation.aip.org/content/aip/journal/rsi/86/6/10.1063/1.4922913

 Code Quality
 =============